-3.3 The design principles will be used by the Council to assess proposals for new development in the region.
+- 3.2 This section sets out key design principles and criteria for creating good quality and successful places within Dumfries and Galloway arranged under the following topic headings linked to the criteria in policy OP2 although there will be some overlap between them: - 3.3 The design principles will be used by the Council to assess development proposals in the region.
 The guidance explains what is required under each design principle.
 The extent to which a development will need to apply these principles will vary according to the scale, complexity and sensitivity of the scheme.
 It is recognised that every scheme will have different challenges, different design priorities and specific design qualities that respond to its particular circumstances.
 It should be noted that there is no 'right solution' to any design challenge and there will always be other design approaches that may satisfy the principles.

-3.4 Applicants will need to demonstrate how their proposals have reflected the design process and responded to the design principles within this guidance document.
+- 3.4 Applicants will need to demonstrate how their proposals have reflected the design process and responded to the design principles within this guidance document.
 This could be explained through the application drawings or, where required, in a Design & Access Statement.
 Where a development proposal takes a different approach then the Design & Access Statement should provide justification and explain how it meets the requirements.
-Where a Design and Access Statement is not required a Design Statement may still be helpful to explain the design choices that have been taken.
-3.5 All of the design principles can be applied to residential developments but may also be applicable to other forms of development, to a greater or lesser degree.
+Where a Design and Access Statement is not required a Design Statement may still be helpful to explain the design choices that have been taken. - 3.5 All of the design principles can be applied to residential developments but many will also be applicable to other forms of development, to a greater or lesser degree.